 Ideally, you’ll want to get additional mentorship from someone who does not regularly interact with you on a professional basis - that way, the feedback is more objective.

-3) Talk to your Head of Product, if they are not your direct supervisor.
 You need to understand what the overall product vision is for the company, and how your product fits into her vision.

 This conversation can be relatively quick (sometimes it only takes 10 minutes!), but don’t underestimate its value.